Why do I need Mortgage Protection?

 How long does it take to put in place?

 Processing your application normally takes 3 -5 working days from the day we receive it.
-However, it could take up to 3-4 weeks, if you have ongoing health issues or a medical history which requires further information or independent tests.
+However, it could take up to 3-4 weeks, if you have ongoing health issues or a medical history which requires further information or impartial tests.

 When should my Mortgage Protection policy start?